 New Carbon Economy Consortium

-What if we could turn a pollutant—CO2 in the atmosphere—into a valuable resource that can fuel our economy?
+What if we could turn a pollutant—carbon dioxide in the atmosphere—into a valuable fuel for our economy?

 A new carbon economy is urgently needed to develop new businesses and reinvent the industries that powered the last industrial revolution—like manufacturing, mining, agriculture, and forestry—to create a strong, healthy and resilient economy and environment for communities around the globe.